alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 ## FAQ

 1. How much does this solution cost?
-While the exact price of the solution is determined by the number of EC2 instances and what frequency you set for the instance, the price of the solution should < 10$ per month.
-The price for managing 10 EC2 instances with a daily periodic check would all be covered under the free tier.
+While the exact price of the solution is determined by the number of EC2 instances and what frequency you set for the instance, the price of the solution is included in free tier when run once a week for ~10 EC2 and ~10 SageMaker notebook instances.
 To know more about the pricing please visit:
 * https://aws.amazon.com/sns/pricing/
 * https://aws.amazon.com/lambda/pricing/